Simon-K-Schaefer/ManifoldX/README.md

 * The FoldX license is not perpetual and requires annual redownloads of FoldX with a refreshed license.
   The license runs out every year at 31th of December.

+* The pipeline works with FoldX5.0 and FoldX5.1 which produces different output energies (different forcefields).

 * The Pipeline produces intermediary structures as output.
 This requires large amount of disk space.
-It is therefore reccomended to export output files and delete intermediary structures.
+It is therefore reccomended to export output summary files and delete intermediary structures.

-* Chain names can be different between PDB files and fasta files in the NCBI PDB.
+* Chain names can be different between PDB files and fasta files for the same NCBI PDB entry.

-* PDB identifier must be entered without the .pdb file extension unless stated outherwise.
+* PDB filenames must be entered without the .pdb file extension unless stated outherwise.

 * The pipeline contains a pdb file fetch step that is commented out since the NCBI PDB does not provide pdb files for new structures anymore.

-* The pipeline works with FoldX5.0 and FoldX5.1 which produces different output energies (different forcefields).

 * If the PDB fetch step fails fetch structure file manually from the NCBI pdb (mmcif/PDBX) and convert as described above.